Historically, there have been two major styles of knitting in the world: English (or "throw") and Continental (or "picking").

 HOW OUR TUTORIALS WORK

-We film every tutorial in all three styles.
+We film every tutorial in both styles.
 Just check the top left of each video to see which style you're watching.
-If a video doesn't specify which style it is, it means it's the same for all three!

 HOLDING YARN FOR CONTINENTAL KNITTING

 There is no technically correct way to hold yarn for Continental knitting; you can do it however works best for you.
 The videos below are a couple techniques to try out, then adjust if necessary.
 Don't worry if it takes a bit to feel natural, it's a tricky thing to learn!

 This is the way most Continental knitters wrap the yarn around their fingers:

 If the yarn seems too loose in your hand, try adding an extra wrap around your pinky, like so:

 If you practice these methods for a while and it still doesn't seem to be working for you, we encourage you to find your own way!